Skip to main content

 During your Free Time

-Volunteers will have a lot of free time during the weekend.
+Interns will have a lot of free time during the weekend.
 During weekdays too, your evenings would be free.
 Some of the activities that you can get involved in during your free time in Zanzibar.

 • Visit the old forts, museums and beautiful streets of Stone Town